hubtype/botonic/doc-botonic/docs/create-convapp.md

 1. In the bot directory, enter `npm install @botonic/plugin-nlu`.

-2. Create two types of `intents`, i.e. two text files called `chitchat.txt` and `help.txt` in `src/nlu/utterances/en` containing utterances related to an intention.
+2. Create two types of `intents`, i.e. two text files called `chitchat.txt` and `help.txt` in `src/nlu/utterances/en` containing utterances related to an intent.
 You must create at least **two files** to make the NLU plugin work.

 3. Enter the content of your choice in both files.
 In our example, we are going to add content to the `help.txt` file.
 Make sure to add a line break between each intent.